 5550 Venture Drive

 9 -11:30 a.m. and 1 - 3:30 p.m.

 Cost and accepted payment:

-- $13 for children 18 years and younger or free if unable to afford
+- $21 flu shot or nasal for children 18 years and younger or free if unable to afford

 - Medicare Part B as your primary insurance

-- Some insurances accepted (Check with insurance company for coverage)
+- Insurance (Check with insurance company for coverage)

 Anyone can get the flu.
 Some people become very sick.